-Starting from Wall Street it’s only a short walk to get to the Brooklyn Bridge, and no trip to the city would be complete without walking it.
+Starting from Wall Street it’s only a short walk to get to the Brooklyn Bridge on the east side of Lower Manhattan.
+And no NYC itinerary would be complete without walking it.

-The pedestrian walkway is a little over a mile long and is kept separated from the zipping cars on your side, so you can wander across safely.
+The pedestrian walkway is a little over a mile long and is kept separate from the zipping cars on your side, so you can wander across safely.

-Once you start the walk you’ll probably wan to take your time though for two reasons – The crossing is something you’ll probably want to savour, and the crowds on there are likely hectic (plus you’ll have to watch out for cyclists).
+First, the crossing is something you’ll probably want to savour for the views.
+And second, the crowds on the Brooklyn Bridge are likely hectic (plus you’ll have to watch out for cyclists).

 Crossing the Brooklyn Bridge is a perfect way to ease into the evening at the end of your first day in New York City.

 Once you’ve made it over the Brooklyn Bridge, head to the west and start your exploration of the amazing borough of Brooklyn, which is one of the best places you must see when you visit New York in 3 days.

 We’re going to start with walking around Brooklyn Bridge Park, which has been revitalised in recent times and is now one of the trendiest spots in town.